 A key player in Gregory Marchand’s Frenchie empire on Rue Du Nil in the 2nd arrondissement, Frenchie Bar à Vins offers the best of both worlds to all who enter.

 As expected, wine flows here.
-The bonus is a food menu that includes meat and fish in addition to snacks, cheese and dessert.
+The bonus is a food menu that includes meat and fish in addition to snacks, cheese and French desserts.
 Another bonus is that, unlike Frenchie (the restaurant), Frenchie (the wine bar) is open every day of the week.

 After snagging two stools at the bar, we ordered a snack-sized Terrine de Campagne to share.
 Colorful pickled vegetables and pungent mustard seeds added tangy elements to the otherwise traditional dish.